vishnukg/nvim/Readme.md

 4. :LspInfo -> Shows information about the attached LSP clients in the current buffer.
 5. :NullLsInfo -> Shows information about the attached null-ls clients in the current buffer.

+A bit more context on how vim lsp and mason work together

+vim.lsp (Neovim's built-in LSP client, enhanced in v0.11): This is the core engine within Neovim that understands the Language Server Protocol.
+It allows Neovim to communicate with language servers (once they are running and Neovim knows how to talk to them).
+It provides the APIs for features like go-to-definition, hover, diagnostics, etc. However, vim.lsp itself does not install or manage the language server programs/binaries.

+nvim-lspconfig (a community plugin, but very widely used): This plugin provides a collection of default configurations for a vast number of language servers.
+It tells vim.lsp how to start and communicate with specific servers (e.g., "for pyright, use this command: pyright-langserver --stdio").
+It standardizes the setup for many servers.
+It also does not install the server binaries themselves.

+mason.nvim: This is a package manager.
+Its job is to download, install, and manage external tools like language servers, linters, formatters, and debug adapters.
+It ensures the actual server programs (e.g., the lua-language-server executable, ts_ls executable) are available on your system in a predictable location.

+mason-lspconfig.nvim: This plugin acts as a bridge.
+It tells nvim-lspconfig where mason.nvim has installed the server binaries.
+It also often handles the ensure_installed logic, triggering Mason to install servers if they're missing.